 There is no true answer to this, as it’s simply a matter of preference.
 The odds of winning the Powerball jackpot remain the same, which is a 1 in 292,201,338 chance, with a 1 in 25 possibility that you may win a different prize.
 If you have a set of lucky numbers that you’re confident in, you’ll find self-pick more appealing.
 However, the most popular choice remains quick pick, as it’s a pretty big timesaver with its random numbers.
-Regardless, each option has seen their own winners.
+Regardless, each option has seen its own winners.

 Wisconsin Powerball winner Manuel Franco's luck with a quick pick may inspire you to lean towards that choice.
 On April 23rd, 2019, Manuel won the massive Powerball jackpot of $768 million.
 After accepting a lump sum, the winner took home $326 million after taxes.
 He had a lucky feeling the day he purchased his ticket, enough so that he put his faith in his random numbers.
 With the majority of lottery winners coming from quick picks, it’s safe to say many have shared his good luck.